jkennedy1998/THAUMWORLD-LORE/thaum_world/index.md

 ---

+## glyphs

+glyphs represent a concept
+each glyph has a natural frequency in thaum and in sound that can "reference" it

+the bounds of the concepts of glyphs are as follows :
+> a single consiousness
+> genetic code
+> energy
+> an idea

+each conciousness can be attuned to one glyph at a time, and this can shift over time. this is attunment. a conciousness does not have to be attuned to a glyph to cast it from a spell.

+---

+## how_someone_learns_a_glyph

+glyphs are learned through being able to modulate the atunement of thaum to a specific frequency as you move it through you. this is comparable to working out a specific group of muscles to :
+- ability to modulate the frequency of thaum flowing through you to change the concept
+- abillity to modulate the flow of the thaum flowing through you to apply thaumic pressue to your system
+- knowlege of where that frequency is compared to your own point. ( must know a glyph to learn a glyph )

+along with learning the exact reference point of thaum modulation compared to your own frequency. (referencing runes)

+---

+## conciousness_and_thaum

+each conciousness can only be attuned to a thaumic frequency at a time
+> creatures with multiple cooperating consiousnesses can tune each one separatly

+each conciousness can be attuned to, and can therefore be represented as a glyph.

+a conciousness is not attuned to their own glyph by default, but casters often learn their own glyph first.

+---
+---

 ## attunment

-an attuned being is one consiesness who has attuned their natural thaumic resonance to a glyph, and therefore a harmonic frequency. a consiesness is normally not tuned to a specific frequency at the start of their life.
+an attuned being is one conciousness who has attuned their natural thaumic resonance to a glyph, and therefore a harmonic frequency. a consiesness is normally not attuned to a specific frequency at the start of their life.

 This occurs naturally through :